SPEND THREE DAYS SURROUNDED BY NATURAL WONDERS, RUGGED BEAUTY AND WILDLIFE WITH OUR GUIDE TO KANGAROO ISLAND.

 For an unforgettable close encounter with the locals, swim with wild dolphins and seals in crystal clear waters on tour with Kangaroo Island Ocean Safari.
 On tour, you'll also encounter Osprey, Sea Eagles and Wedge Tail Eagles.
 If you'd rather stay dry, then book the 75 minute coastal cruise and soak it all in from the comfort of the boat.
 If you're on the north coast near Emu Bay can also swim with dolphins with Kangaroo Island Marine Adventures or catch some fish with Emu Bay Fishing Charters.

 If soaking in the sun sea-side sounds too laid back, then Kangaroo Island Outdoor Action will give you your adrenaline fix.
 From quad biking tours through the beautiful native flora, snowboarding the massive sand dunes of Little Sahara, fat bike tours, guided walking tours and kayaking you'll be kept busy exploring the Island with guides who are born and bred on Kangaroo Island.
-You're in knowledgeable, local hands!

 HOW TO GET TO KANGAROO ISLAND